simdipo/Darey.io_devops/Automate_Loadbalancer/ALB.md

 # Deploying and Configuring Nginx Load Balancer
 ## Deploying and Configuring Nginx Load Balancer

-All the steps followed in the Implementing Load Balancer with Nginx course has been codified in the script below:
+All the steps followed in the Implementing Load Balancer with Nginx course has been modified in the script below:

 Read the instrictions carefully in the script to learn how to use the script.

 Copy Below Code

-`#!/bin/bash
+` #!/bin/bash

 ######################################################################################################################
 #####This automates the configuration of Nginx to act as a load balancer
-##### Usage:The script is called with 3 command line arguments.
+#####Usage:The script is called with 3 command line arguments.
 The public IP of the EC2 instance where Nginx is installed
 #####the webserver urls for which the load balancer distributes traffic.
 An example of how to call the script is shown below:
 #####./configure_nginx_loadbalancer.sh PUBLIC_IP Webserver-1 Webserver-2
 #####./configure_nginx_loadbalancer.sh 127.0.0.1 192.2.4.6:8000  192.32.5.8:8000